seosgithub/flok/docs/services/vm.md

     * `read_res`
       * `entire params` - The page that was retrieved (or `{}` if it dosen't exist)

+###`invalidate`
+Mark a page as invalid.
+This will clear the page from cache and notify any **controllers** watching the page via the `page_invalidated` message.
+The messaging to controllers is done through the defer queue.
+Invalidation will then wipe the page from vm_cache and request that the page be deleted on the next page-out.
+The pager will be notified via the `$pager.invalidate(page_id)` function.
+Pagers shall respond asynchronously to the invalidation request and assume that the cache has already been wiped at this point.
+  * Parameters.
+    * `ns` - Namespace of the page
+    * `id` - id of the page
+  * Event Responses [For controllers watching the page]
+    * `invalidated`
+      * `ns` - The namespace of the page that was invalidated.
+      * `id` - The id of the page that was invalidated

 ##Cache
 See below with `vm_cache_write` for how to write to the cache.
 Each pager can choose whether or not to cache; some pagers may cache only reads while others will cache writes.
 Failure to write to the cache at all will cause `watch` to never trigger.
 Some pagers may use a trick where writes are allowed, and go directly to the cache but nowhere else.
 This is to allow things like *pending* transactions where you can locally fake data until a server response is received which will both wipe the fake write and insert the new one.
 Cache writes will trigger `watch`; if you write to cache with `vm_cache_write` with a page that has the same `_hash` as a page that already exists in cache, no `watch` events will be triggered.
 Additionally, calling `vm_cache_write` with a non-modified page will result in no performance penalty. `vm_cache_write` notifies controllers asynchronously and is not effected by the `watch` flag on controllers.